This post reviews the common search “babies sleeping with mouth open.”

-I definitely don’t feel as rested as I should; even when I get sufficient sleep, I’m not getting enough oxygen day or night.
+I definitely don’t feel as rested as I should; even when I get sufficient sleep, I don’t get enough oxygen day or night.

-A deviated septum means your child’s nose didn’t develop enough on one side, obstructing nasal breathing and reducing the overall quality of sleep and breathing in general.
+A deviated septum means your child’s nose didn’t develop enough on one side.
+This can obstruct nasal breathing and reduce the overall quality of sleep and breathing.

 A deviated septum doesn’t mean just temporary congestion.

 This imbalance can make breathing through the nose challenging, especially during sleep when muscles relax.

 As a result, babies with a deviated septum may instinctively open their mouths to compensate for the reduced airflow.